apache/cloudstack-documentation/source/adminguide/api.rst

 Enable config drive
 ~~~~~~~~~~~~~~~~~~~
-To use the config drive the network offering must have the “ConfigDrive”
+To use the config drive the Network offering must have the “ConfigDrive”
 provider selected for the userdata service.

 If the networkoffering uses ConfigDrive for userdata and the Template is